Arrival and departure

 The gîtes are in a rural position with no immediate transport network.
 To get out and about you need to have a car.

 Lots of choice of ferries depending where you live.
 The shortest drive through France is from St Malo (3.5 hours) but it is the longest ferry trip.
-The shorter crossings are obviously much cheaper (LD lines often has some very low cost deals) but then you have a much longer drive.
+The shorter crossings are obviously much cheaper but then you have a much longer drive.
+If you have the time, why not do a shorter crossing and book a B&B mid-drive and see another bit of France?

-- www.condorferries.co.uk Operates from Poole or Weymouth to St Malo, calling at one or more of the Channel Islands.
+- www.condorferries.co.uk Operates from Poole or Portsmouth to St Malo, calling at one or more of the Channel Islands.
 This means that its duty-free shop really IS duty free so the prices are very low.
-The high speed ferry takes 5.25 hours.

-- www.brittany-ferries.co.uk Operates from Portsmouth to St Malo, Cherbourg or Caen, Poole to Cherbourg, Plymouth to Roscoff.
+- www.brittany-ferries.co.uk Operates from Portsmouth to St Malo, Cherbourg, Le Havre or Caen, Poole to Cherbourg, Plymouth to Roscoff.
 St Malo ferry takes 12 hours which is too long for the dog.

 - And then of course there is www.eurotunnel.com with its 35 minute crossing from Folkestone to Calais.